 For all other charges and running costs read through each holiday site’s contract policy BEFORE signing on the dotted line.
 As a potential owner of a static caravan you’ll need to weigh up every single cost and saving in order to work out the feasibility and overall expense of becoming an official owner.
 If managed correctly, and with due consideration, buying a static holiday home can be the investment of a lifetime.

-For a no obligation static caravan insurance quote, or to discuss your requirements, please call Lifesure on 01480 402 460.
+For a no obligation static caravan insurance quote, or to discuss your requirements, please call our friendly Lifesure team on 01480 402 460.
 Alternatively, you can request a callback or obtain a full online quote here.